 Our strategy for development, clinical and field testing, manufacture, commercialization and marketing for some of our current and future products includes entering into various collaborations with corporate partners, licensees and others.
 We are dependent on our corporate partners to develop, test, manufacture and/or market some of our products.
 Although we believe that our partners in these collaborations have an economic motivation to succeed in performing their contractual responsibilities, the amount and timing of resources to be devoted to these activities are not within our control.
-Our partners may not perform their obligations as expected or we may not derive any additional revenue from the arrangements.
-Our partners may not pay any additional option or license fees to us or may not develop, market or pay any royalty fees related to products under the agreements.
+There can be no assurance that those partners will perform their obligations as expected or that we will derive any additional revenue from the arrangements.
+There can be no assurance that our partners will pay any additional option or license fees to us or that they will develop, market or pay any royalty fees related to products under the agreements.
 Moreover, some of the collaborative agreements provide that they may be terminated at the discretion of the corporate partner, and some of the collaborative agreements provide for termination under other circumstances.
-In addition, we may not receive any royalties on future sales of QuickCastTM and PORTTM products because we no longer have control over the sales of those products.
-Our partners may pursue existing or alternative technologies in preference to our technology.
-Furthermore, we may not be able to negotiate additional collaborative arrangements in the future on acceptable terms, if at all, and our collaborative arrangements may not be successful.
+In addition, there can be no assurance as to the amount of royalties, if any, on future sales of QuickCastTM and PORTTM products as we no longer have control over the sales of those products since the sale of QuickCast and the license of the PORT product lines.
+There can be no assurance that our partners will not pursue existing or alternative technologies in preference to our technology.
+Furthermore, there can be no assurance that we will be able to negotiate additional collaborative arrangements in the future on acceptable terms, if at all, or that the collaborative arrangements will be successful.